Environmental health issues include air quality, as well as drinking water and food safety.

 What is Public Health Sudbury & Districts role?

 Public Health Sudbury & Districts has many teams that work to deliver public health programs and services.
-The Environmental Health Division works to provide, protect and promote healthy environments.
+The Health Protection Division works to provide, protect and promote healthy environments.

-Some of the programs and services delivered under the Environmental Health Division include:
+Some of the programs and services delivered under the Health Protection Division include:

 - air quality